Herschel Grynszpan: Legal manoeuvres in Germany

 Acting Justice Minister Franz Schlegelberger wrote to Goebbels on 10 April demanding to know whether Hitler, when he had authorized the trial, had been aware that Grynszpan was planning to use a homosexual defence.
 What troubled the Justice Ministry was not the allegation that Rath had had a sexual relationship with Grynszpan; they knew it was false, and Grynszpan had said as much to some of his fellow inmates at Sachsenhausen.
-The problem was their belief that Rath was homosexual; Grynszpan had been given details of his personal life by Moro-Giafferi in Paris, and would reveal them in court.
+The problem was their belief that Rath was homosexual.
+Grynszpan had been given details of his personal life by Moro-Giafferi in Paris and revealed them in court.
 This would embarrass the Rath family and the Foreign Ministry; Rath's brother Gustav, a Wehrmacht officer, had been court-martialed for homosexuality.
 Gustav's homosexuality suggested, given the science and social paradigms of the time, the possibility that his brother may have been homosexual as well.

 Hitler soon learned about the problem; from whom is unclear, but it probably reached the ears of Party Chancellery head (and Hitler's private secretary) Martin Bormann.
 Bormann would have thought it his duty to inform Hitler that Goebbels had not told him the whole story about the Grynszpan case.
-The Riom Trial was called off on 4 April, after Blum and the other defendants had used it as a platform to attack the Vichy regime, which probably decided Hitler against another risky show trial.
+The Riom Trial was called off on 4 April, after Blum and the other defendants had used it as a platform to attack the Vichy regime, which probably influenced Hitler to decide against another risky show trial.
 By the beginning of May 1942, it was clear that Hitler did not favour a trial.
 Although the matter was raised on and off for several months, without Hitler's approval there would be no progress.
 Grynszpan was moved in September to the prison at Magdeburg, and his fate after September 1942 is unknown.
 Since his trial was never called off (it was postponed indefinitely), he was probably intended to be kept alive in case circumstances changed and a trial became possible.
 According to Adolf Eichmann, he may still have been alive in late 1943 or early 1944 at Gestapo headquarters in Berlin.
 Eichmann testified at his 1961 trial that he was ordered to examine Grynszpan in 1943 or 1944, but did not know his fate.